Zipei-Nie/CVRP-proofs/README.md

 Hang Zhou (hzhou@lix.polytechnique.fr)

 ## License
 This software is released under the MIT License.
-See LICENSE.txt for details.
+See LICENSE for details.

 ## Dependencies
 This code requires the **`kv`** library (https://github.com/mskashi/kv) and the Boost library (https://www.boost.org/).